arrowhead-f/x509-profile/proposal.md

 ## 3. Algorithms, Key Lengths and Other Security Details

 Choosing a signature scheme for a certificate poorly can lead to severe security vulnerabilities.
-We _recommend_ that relevant recommendations of credible information security institutes, such as NIST, ENSIA or IETF, be consulted for making choices about algorithms, key lengths and other relevant security details.
+We _recommend_ that credible information security institutes, such as NIST, ENSIA or IETF, be consulted for making choices about algorithms, key lengths and other relevant security details.

-Given that no relevant breakthroughs are made or expected in quantum computing, you _may_ chose to follow RFC 7525, which recommends the following four TLS _cipher suites_:
+Given that no relevant breakthroughs are made or expected in quantum computing, you _may_ chose to follow RFC 7525, which recommends the following four TLS cipher suites:

 | Key Exchange | Authentication     | Encryption  | Hash   |
 |:-------------|:-------------------|:------------|:-------|